derhansen/sf_event_mgt/Documentation/ForAdministrators/EmailAttachments/Index.rst

 ==================

 If the registration option is enabled for an event, participants can register to the event.
-The extension allows you to send e-mails to the participant in order to notify him, that he has registered or confirmed his registration.
+The extension allows you to send emails to the participant in order to notify him, that he has registered or confirmed his registration.

-The extension supports to add attachments to the following type of e-mails:
+The extension supports to add attachments to the following type of emails:

 * New event registration
 * New event registration on the waitlist
 * Confirmed event registration
 * Confirmed event registration on the waitlist

-Configuring e-mail attachments
+Configuring email attachments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Attachments must be configured in TypoScript and it is possible to add attachments globally to all e-mails of a
+Attachments must be configured in TypoScript and it is possible to add attachments globally to all emails of a
 specific type or individual per event.
 Due to readability, the default TypoScript setup does not include an
-example configuration for e-mail attachments.
+example configuration for email attachments.

 Possible attachment configurations
 ----------------------------------